mattoslmp/mattoslmp.github.io/professional.md

 ### Professional Exeperience

- - **Junior Researcher - CIIMAR - Interdisciplinary Center for Marine and Environmental Research, University of Porto.**
+ - **2022-2025- Junior Researcher - CIIMAR - Interdisciplinary Center for Marine and Environmental Research, University of Porto.**

  - **June 2021 – march 2022 - Postdoctoral in Genomics and Phylogenomics of SARS-CoV-2, short project participation.
 IAM - Fiocruz, Brazil.**